MohamedXi/shameleon/readme.md

 ## 🔧 **Contributing**

 Contributions are welcome!
-If you would like to contribute to **shameleon-cli**, here's how to do it:
+If you would like to contribute to **hopla-cli**, here's how to do it:

 1. Fork the repository from GitHub.
 2. Clone your fork locally.